jmalenko/whistle/README.md

 ## Print instructions

-- use at least 4 perimeters.
+- Use at least 4 perimeters &mdash; even three layers sometimes leave micro holes between the strings of filament.
+- No supports needed.
-- no supports, print on side (so the potential name is at the top).
+- Rotate such that the potential name is on top.
+(This should be the default orientation.)
+- Add color change (for name) at layer just above 10 mm.

 Besides that, there are no special conditions.
 I print this whistle with PLA, 0.2 layer height.